Saint Louis University College for Public Health and Social Justice

 Saint Louis University College for Public Health and Social Justice is a private undergraduate and graduate program of the Saint Louis University in St. Louis, Missouri.
-It was founded in 2013 by the combining the university's School of Social Work, the School of Public Health, and its program in Criminology and Criminal Justice.
+The College for Public Health and Social Justice came to fruition in July 2013 from its previous form as the School of Public Health, which was founded in 1991 and became fully accredited in 1995.

 History

 Saint Louis University College for Public Health and Social Justice was founded in 2013 by the combining of the School of Social Work, founded in 1930, the School of Public Health, established 1991, and the program in Criminology and Criminal Justice.

 Campus

 The College for Public Health and Social Justice is located at the Saint Louis University Medical School, across from the university hospital on South Grand, about a mile south of the main campus in St. Louis, Missouri.
 It is connected to the university by a shuttle bus.
 The School of Social Work remains on the university's main campus, on Lindell east of Grand.